A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Application

 \subsection{Data}

 All data used in our application comes from the Demographic and Health Surveys (DHS) programme.
-The DHS programme is one of the largest producers of surveys in LMICs, and includes many health indicators including child mortality.
 Child death data is collected via interviewing mothers, and asking them the birth and death dates of all children they have had.
 We treat deaths prior to one month as exact, and interval-censored afterwards with the interval given as a single month or a single year depending on when the child died (see Section \ref{sec:survival_framework}).

 It has previously been noted that DHS surveys are subject to potential biases that may negatively impact the resulting estimates of child mortality \citep{hill1995age, lawn2008four, guillot2022modeling}.
 The main concern for estimates of mortality under the age of 5 years is age-heaping at age 12 months, where more children are recorded as having died at 12 months than would otherwise be expected. \cite{lawn2008four} additionally note that age-heaping in DHS surveys may occur at 7 days, 14 days, and 1 month.
+As noted in Section \ref{subsec:par_approach}, in our proposed approach we address age-heaping at 12 months by interval-censoring all observations recorded as having died between 6 and 18 months for that entire 12 month period $[6,18)$.
+Additionally, we compare estimates from our proposed approach that account for age heaping in this way to estimates that do not make this adjustment.
+Further details relating to DHS survey design can be found in Section A of the supplementary material.